-- Since premature infants may not have fully developed their immune systems, caution should be taken with powdered infant formula.
-Powdered formulas have been found to contain contaminants and should only be used on the recommendation of your doctor, following procedures to reduce the potential of infection.
+- Since premature infants do not have fully developed immune systems, exercise caution with powdered formula versions.
+Powdered formulas have been found to harbor bacteria (source).
+They should only be used at the recommendation of your doctor, and after taking steps to reduce the risk of infection.

 Preemie Formula Comparison Table

 The table below compares only the recommended products on this page.
 A low or high Price means it is low or high compared to the other products listed.
 The Popularity Score reflects how often readers click on and buy the product.
 The Quality Score is our assessment of the overall performance and satisfaction with the product compared to others in the table.